Sikorsky Aircraft: History

 In 2007, Sikorsky opened the Hawk Works, a Rapid Prototyping and Military Derivatives Completion Center located west of the Elmira-Corning Regional Airport in Big Flats, New York.
 That same year Sikorsky purchased the PZL Mielec plant in Poland.
 The plant is assembling the S-70i for international customers.

 In February 2009, Sikorsky Global Helicopters was created as a business unit of Sikorsky Aircraft to focus on the construction and marketing of commercial helicopters.
 The business unit combined the main civil helicopters that were produced by Sikorsky Aircraft and the helicopter business of Schweizer Aircraft that Sikorsky had acquired in 2004.
 It was based at Coatesville, Pennsylvania until 2022.

-In 2011, Sikorsky laid off 400 workers at the Hawk Works plant, and later in 2012 the remaining 570 workers and closed all Sikorsky facilities in Chemung County; moving the military completion work to their West Palm Beach, Florida, facility.
+In 2011, Sikorsky laid off 400 workers at the Hawk Works plant, and in 2012 discharged the remaining 570 workers and closed all Sikorsky facilities in Chemung County, moving the military completion work to their West Palm Beach, Florida, facility.
 The commercial products had already been moved to their Coatesville, Pennsylvania facility.